MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 - **Device control in Defender for Endpoint**.
 Device control in Defender for Endpoint provides more advanced capabilities and is cross platform.

-     - Granular access control - create policies to control access by device, device type, operation (read, write, execute), user group, network location or file type.
+     - Granular access control - create policies to control access by device, device type, operation (read, write, execute), user group, network location, or file type.

      - File evidence - store the file information and contents to audit files copied or accessed on devices.